 These clubs and organizations include Kiwanis, Habitat for Humanity and the Boys and Girls Club.
 Not only can you develop multiple types of skills from such organizations, but you are also showing potential employers that you are a person willing to dedicate themselves to a job.

 The final type of club includes professional clubs.
 These clubs may be some of the most beneficial clubs to join for the purpose of resume experience.

 Most of these clubs can be found through college and university chapters of governing organizations.
-For example, the Society of Professional Journalist may have a local chapter and works with students to help publish their material and get them real-world experience in public relations.
+For example, the Society of Professional Journalists may have a local chapter that works with students to help publish their material and get them real-world experience in public relations.